 Entry Requirements

 Applicants must be qualified and practicing counsellors, psychotherapists, psychologists or sex and relationship therapists registered with a professional body and be two years post qualification.
-Applicants who are not CICS graduates must first complete the CICS Diversity Series, or demonstrate equivalent training, to ensure their diversity knowledge is current and in line with the requirements of the Memorandum of Understanding on Conversion Therapy V2.
+The course includes the CICS Diversity Series, to ensure that graduates of the course have current diversity knowledge in line with the requirements of the Memorandum of Understanding on Conversion Therapy V2.

 Course Assessment